sthitaprajna-mishra/manage-landing-page/README.md

 ### Built with

 - HTML5
+- TailwindCSS
 - CSS3
 - CSS Flexbox
-- CSS Grid
-- Desktop-first workflow
+- Mobile-first workflow
 - Javascript - for email validation and submission

 ### What I learned